danchoi/soywiki/README.markdown

 You can navigate a SoyWiki wiki very quickly with the following commands.

-* `CTRL-n` and `CTRL-p` move the cursor directly to the next or previous WikiLink on the page
+* `CTRL-k` and `CTRL-j` move the cursor directly to the next or previous WikiLink on the page
 * `ENTER` follows the WikiLink under the cursor
 * `,f` follows the first WikiLink after the cursor
 * `,;` opens a WikiLink in a split window
 * `,:` does the same, but in a vertical split window
 * `q` closes a split window (in one fewer keystroke than `:q`)

+These key mappings were chosen to keep the fingers near home position on a QWERTY keyboard while navigating the wiki.

 You can also use Vim's jump motions `CTRL-o` and `CTRL-i` to move back and forth in your jump history.
 See `:help jump-motions` for more on